 04. ATA Compensation Survey (the Executive Summary is free, and the full report is available to members) One of the hardest issues T&I practitioners wrestle with is how much to charge.
 The ATA compensation survey provides a context for understanding what colleagues are charging.
 The full survey breaks things down by language and geography, and is also useful for influencing policy makers.
 Be sure to spend some quality time with it before you get to number 3:

-03. Is This Still Worth It?
-A classic article by veteran translator Jonathan Hine that walks you through the full process of setting your rates.
+03. Setting a Fair Price: It’s All About You A classic article by veteran translator Jonathan Hine that walks you through the full process of setting your rates.
 Bonus hint: look on the ATA website for the US CalPro Worksheet, a spreadsheet file that does the math for you.

 02. ATA Guide to a Translation Services Agreement and ATA Guide to an Interpreting Services Agreement Free, editable downloads of modular contract language that you can include and customize to meet your own needs and situation.